eyo-chen/expense-tracker/README.md

 # About the project

 This is a web-based expense tracker application.
-In the app, users may add, remove, and update daily expense and income data.
+In the app, users may add, remove, and edit daily expense and income data.
 With the data users provide, this app may offer a variety of capabilities and assist users in managing their money in an orderly and effective manner.

 &nbsp;